andylamp/grafana-tp-link/README.md

 ## Warning!

 All power plugs/appliances have power ratings for the maximum amount of Watts and Amperage that they can handle - please *be careful*.
-These plugs are quite generous in terms of their allowed wattage as they can handle *up to* 16A of current and *up to* 3.5kW.
+These plugs are quite generous in terms of their allowed wattage as they can handle *up to* 16A of current and *up to* 3.5kW (at 240V, less than half of that at 110V).
 This means that they can be used for computers, servers, UPSes and so on... but not for heavy duty devices such as stoves, kitchens, high capacity (>24K BTU) multi-split AC's etc.

 # TP-Link exporter container